rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 * Regarding access token
   - Only provide access token if the user is logged in.
   - The internal IAM backend only supports production access token.
-* Migrating from User SDK to ID SDK
+* Migrating from Mobile Login SDK to ID SDK
   - Update your `UserInfoProvider` and override the `provideIdTrackingIdentifier()` method.
 Do not override other methods or leave them as null or empty.
   - **Impact**: User will be treated as a new user, therefore if there are **active** campaigns that were previously displayed/opted-out by the user, then it will be displayed again.